manuelernestog/weektodo-web/README.md

 ```

 ### Docker

- To run the development web version use `docker-compose up`
+get into the `docker` folder, if you want run the development web version copy the file with prefix "devlop." and delete the prefix and run the command: `docker-compose up`, production version also.

 ## Contributing